liznear/leveldb-from-scratch/README.md

 part here is that when a MemTable is full and being persisted, the SSTable is not ready for read.
 We need to make sure this MemTable is also scanned while doing lookups.

+# Step 6: Compaction

+We only have level-0 SSTables right now.
+It has several issues:

+- They may have duplicated keys.
+- They have overlaps.
+While doing lookup, we need to scan all SSTables.

+In this step, we implement compaction.
+When the number of SSTables on level-0 exceeds a specified limit, a compaction starts.
+We first calculates the range of the SSTable triggering the compaction (i.e. min key to max key).
+Then we find all overlapping SSTables at level 0 and level 1.
+All overlapping level-0 & level-1 SSTables would be deleted.
+The KVs in these SSTables would be compacted (only keep the latest value for each key) and merged into new level-1 SSTables.
+After this is done, we check if level-1 has too many SSTables, and repeat the same step for level-1, level-2 ... until we handle all levels.